 When my son (my first baby) was born, I started with 7 small gPants (8-14lbs), which was more than enough.
 I also had an extra set of 6 snap-in waterproof pouches.
-Once my son outgrew size small, I bought 4 medium gPants (13-28 lbs), with an extra set of 6 snap-in pouches.
+Once he outgrew size small, I bought 4 medium gPants (13-28 lbs), with an extra set of 6 snap-in pouches.
 We never needed to use size large gPants.

 At my husband's insistence, we hired a cloth diaper service which provided and washed cloth prefolds.
-The cloth prefolds were not the best option to pair with gDiapers, since they made the diaper quite bulky.
+The cloth prefolds made the diapers bulky, but were very absorbent.

 For the most part, I loved using gDiapers, especially once we were catching all of the poops in the toilet.
-They just weren't great for the newborn watery poop phase, especially before I started offering the potty.
+The Small gPants just weren't great for the newborn watery poop phase, especially before I started offering the potty.

-I never figured out the perfect cloth insert to use with gDiapers.
-I didn't try the gDiapers brand of cloth inserts, since they are made with polyester (along with hemp/cotton).
+If you want to use gDiapers with something thinner than prefolds, you could use cloth inserts.
+I have not tried the gDiapers brand of cloth inserts, since they are made with polyester (along with hemp/cotton).
 There are quite a few options of cloth diaper inserts available on Amazon these days.
 A 13" x 5" organic cotton/hemp insert would probably work.
 Or you could sew your own inserts out of your favorite fabric.

 Crawling Baby Backup: Loveybums-in-Ones

 When I was looking for a cloth diaper backup for my son, I was hoping to find something that functioned like gDiapers but was all-natural.
-I wasn't able to find something that fit that description at the time, but now I have!
+I wasn't able to find something that fit that description at the time, but I did before my daughter was born.
 Loveybums-in-Ones (LIO's) consist of a wool wrap cover and a snap-in absorbent cloth diaper.
-Be sure to select a particular size on the LIO's listing to find the version with Aplix closure.
+Be sure to select a particular size to see the full LIO's listing.
+They are available with either snaps or Aplix closure.
 You can order extra snap-in diapers and the cover portion of the LIO's can also be used over fitted diapers.

 Pros of using Loveybums-in-Ones as EC backup: